cambiotraining/bioinformatics-software-pipelines/materials/04-nextflow_hpc.md

 - **Main queue/partition**: `normal`
 - **Queue limits**: 8 CPUs and 20GB of RAM
 - **Job duration**: maximum 24 hours
-- **High-performance directory**: `/data`, shared by both the login and compute nodes
+- **High-performance directory**: `/data/participant`, shared by both the login and compute nodes

 First, **login to the HPC** with the command: `ssh participant@trainhpc`

-In the directory `/data/demo` you will find the files needed to run the `nf-core/demo` workflow, as demonstrated in the [previous chapter](03-nfcore.md#demo-nf-core-pipeline).
+In the directory `/data/participant/demo` you will find the files needed to run the `nf-core/demo` workflow, as demonstrated in the [previous chapter](03-nfcore.md#demo-nf-core-pipeline).
 Now, you will run this workflow on the HPC using SLURM as the executor for your analysis steps.

 Here's what you need to do:

 - **Create a directory to cache the Singularity images** used by Nextflow.
-Consider whether this cache directory should be created in your `/home` or in `/data`.
+Consider whether this cache directory should be created in `/home/participant` or in `/data/participant`.
 - **Create a configuration file** for running the pipeline, ensuring it includes the necessary settings for SLURM and respects the resource limits mentioned above.
 - **Start a `screen` or `tmux` session** (your choice) to keep a persistent terminal running.
 - **Edit the script `scripts/run_nfcore_demo.sh`** (e.g. using `nano`), adding the path to your configuration file to the Nextflow command with the `-c` option.